hundeo:

 Why does my dog do that?

-In any case Eat feces a sign of a deficiency condition.
-In the droppings are special enzymes that are broken down only by the digestive process.
+In any case, eating feces is a sign of a deficiency.
+The faeces contain special enzymes that are only broken down during the digestive process.
 And these ingredients are interesting for our dogs.

 Experience shows that healing clay can also help here.
 This provides the dog's household with sufficient minerals and trace elements.